Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Incendiary Bomb

+    **Prerequisite:** Level 5+ Rogue
-    _**Prerequisite:** Level 5+ Rogue, **Cost:** 2 Cordite charge(s)_
+    **Cost:** 2 Cordite charge(s)

-    On impact, a ball of fire rushes outwards filling a 30-foot-radius :aoe-sphere: Sphere, forcing creatures within the area to make a Dexterity saving throw.
+    On impact, a ball of fire rushes outwards filling a 30-foot-radius :aoe-sphere: Sphere, forcing creatures within the area to make a **:d20-save: DEX Save**{ .d20 }.
 On a failure, creatures take :dmg-fire: damage equal to your :class-phb24-rogue: Sneak Attack bonus or half as much on Success.

     Any flammable objects in this area are ignited and become Burning hazard.